 Ladies, aspects of your work do not have be SO HARD.

-As women, especially entrepreneurs excited and dedicated to building a web-based business, we tend to want to control every aspect of our growing enterprise and, in doing so, we end up “making a mountain out of a molehill”, as the old expression goes.
+As women, especially entrepreneurs excited and dedicated to building businesses, we tend to want to control every aspect of our growing enterprise and, in doing so, we end up “making a mountain out of a molehill”, as the old expression goes.

 Having grown my own web marketing business over the past decade, I have also scaled many mountains only to discover that I could have done things differently and avoided that treacherous climb.
 If you are feeling like aspects of your work always feel like an uphill battle, then it is time to re-examine your processes.